 Prevent outdoor mosquito growth.
-Remove any areas of still water from within and around your house, including safely disposing of any containers that may accumulate rainwater.
+Eliminate, clean and/or cover any areas of still water from within and around your house, including safely disposing of any containers (e.g. buckets, flower pots, and tyres) that may accumulate rainwater.
 Clean drains and gutters, and ensure that water tanks are covered and sealed.
 Keep grass short and weed-free.